 An experienced foster mother opened her home to Breanna and Jacob.
 Their house was filled with age-appropriate toys, foster siblings, and even a pet dog.
 She was able to keep up with the high energy of Jacob and young Breanna.
 She immediately got both siblings up to date with their medical needs.

 Now 5 and 7, Breanna and Jacob were adopted on a recent National Adoption Day (held every year in November).
-They are happy in their new family and still enjoy visiting their uncle and Great-Grandma Rose.
+They are happy in their adoptive home and still enjoy frequent visits with their uncle and Grandma Rose.

 Never miss an update!
 Sign up for the KidsVoice newsletter to learn about upcoming events, announcements, donor and volunteer opportunities, and current initiatives.